anoma/namada/documentation/dev/src/explore/design/testnet-launch-procedure/README.md

 ## Current process

-1. Ray runs `anoma-network-init` through interactive prompts, get to a started network on cloud infrastructure, config files on Github.
+1. Ray runs `namada-network-init` through interactive prompts, get to a started network on cloud infrastructure, config files on Github.
     - Ask anyone else for help if necessary.
 2. Alex R. updates, reads through, QA checks the testnet documentation for this version.
     - Ask anyone else for docs help if necessary.